-Image Gallery is proud to present "Decoded Beliefs."
-The new exhibition by the artistic duo OVRLNDS.
-With an opening reception Friday November 11th from 7-11pm.
-The exhibition will run on till December 7th.
+Image Gallery is proud to present "Domestic Encounters."
+The new exhibition by artist Samuel Bennet.
+With an opening reception Friday April 14th from 7-10pm.
+The exhibition will run on till May 11th.